Sanjana2957/finance-dashboard/README.md

-FinData Systems - Zorvyn Backend Developer Assignment
+FinData Systems

-This project is a high-performance **Full-Stack Finance Data Processing and Access Control System** developed for the Zorvyn Backend Developer Intern assignment.
+This project is a high-performance **Full-Stack Finance Data Processing and Access Control System** .
 It demonstrates robust backend architecture, role-based access control (RBAC), and financial analytics data processing.

 ---